 The settlement process

 The settlement of an iwi’s claims against the Crown for breaches of Te Tiriti can be a time-consuming and costly process.
 The confederated iwi of Mōkai Pātea decided to undertake their claims through the Waitangi Tribunal rather than entering direct negotiations with the Crown initially.
-This decision is always under review to ensure that the best outcomes can be gained for the iwi.all of the confederated iwi of Mōkai Pātea.
+This decision is always under review to ensure that the best outcomes can be gained for all of the confederated iwi of Mōkai Pātea.

 The Mōkai Pātea Claims